This post may contain affiliate sales links. Please see my full disclosure policy for details

 Yes!
-These freeze nicely.
-I usually place a piece of parchment paper in between the layers so the caramel doesn’t stick.
+These freeze nicely!
+I prefer to place them in an airtight container.
 If you’re like me, and can’t stay away, thaw one in the microwave for 10-15 seconds before eating.

 Store them in an airtight container as soon as they are cooled.
 You can store them for 3-5 days but I usually like to freeze them if it’s going to be longer than 3 days.